abetusk/iao/doc/lessons-learned-wfc/Lessons-WFC.md

 \[mxgmn\]'s "Wave Function Collapse" (WFC) algorithm is both an accessible framework to more theoretical ideas of constraint satisfaction problems but also conceptually simple and powerful that allows rich outputs from minimal effort.

-The main drawbacks of it's inability to overcome local consistency at the sacrifice of further reaching cohesion are issues that grieve many adjacent classes of problems and algorithms in this space.
+The main drawbacks of it's inability to overcome local consistency at the sacrifice of further reaching cohesion are issues that grieve many similar classes of problems and algorithms in this space.
 Constraint satisfaction, as a general problem, is $\text{NP-Complete}$ so we have no hope of ever finding efficient algorithms.
 It would be interesting to pursue other heuristics to see if they can't keep the same ease and versatility in their use while providing more powerful tools.

 References